 Communication

-The purpose of communication in a relationship is to uplift not destroy.
+The purpose of communication in a relationship is to uplift, not destroy.
 We are not all natural communicators.
-Sometimes we have to put effort into learning the art.
+Sometimes we have to put in the effort to learn the art.
 This takes practice and time.
-For me, communication within a marriage is key to having a successful marriage.
-When my husband and I got engaged we did a marriage prep course.
+For me, communication within a marriage is key to its success.
+When my husband and I got engaged, we did a marriage prep course.
 We had a few “tests” to take.
 These tests revealed the weaknesses and strengths of our relationship.
 To our surprise, our strongest connection was conflict resolution.
-It turns out that according to the tests we did, we were able to effectively argue our viewpoints, deal with them and then forget about it.
+It turns out that, according to our tests, we were able to effectively argue our viewpoints, address them, and then forget about them.

-On the flip side, a number of years ago a good friend made the comment that my husband and I had a very “conflicting” relationship.
+On the flip side, a few years ago, a good friend said to my husband and me that we had a very “conflicting” relationship.
 This stayed with me for a few years.
 You see, my husband and I are not afraid to speak our minds.
 Whether in private or public, what you see is what you get.
-We are individuals with our own viewpoints and yes, sometimes these viewpoints clash.
-That’s not a bad thing.
+We are individuals with our own viewpoints, and yes, sometimes these viewpoints clash.
+That’ss not a bad thing.
 And I learned to embrace it.

 Communication between partners needs to flow easily and steadily – like a wide river slowly, but strongly, flowing across the landscape.
 It cannot be unstable or closed off.
-This may lead to living alongside our partners instead of with them.
-Once the communication withers away, a loss of passion may follow and along with it love.
+This may lead us to live alongside our partners rather than with them.
+Once the communication withers away, a loss of passion may follow, and with it, love.

 So what does good communication within a relationship look like?
-Good communication is when couples are able to safely share their deepest and most intimate thoughts and feelings freely and without fear of judgment.
-When they listen to each other with respect and honour each other’s unique perspective on issues.
-When they are able to have robust conversations about problems or difficulties that arise without undermining the other and allowing the discussion to devolve into a blame-game… Conflict can be positive and edifying!
+Good communication is when couples can safely share their deepest, most intimate thoughts and feelings freelyand without fear of judgment, and when they listen to each other with respect and honour each other’s unique perspectives on issues.
+When they can have robust conversations about problems or difficulties that arise without undermining each other, allowing the discussion to devolve into a blame game… Conflict can be positive and edifying!

 In light of all this, I think the key to good communication is vulnerability… And this brings me to my next point.